 Pedestal Vessel Sink

-Foot Pedestal Sink
+Foot Pedestal

-Vintage Pedestal Sink
+Vintage Sink

-While they may come in different shapes and colors, vintage pedestal sinks can only be authentic if they are attached to the wall using a special bracket so make sure you look for that when you’ve decided to get one for your bathroom.
+While they may come in different shapes and colors, vintage designs can only be authentic if they are attached to the wall using a special bracket so make sure you look for that when you’ve decided to get one for your bathroom.
 Finding the bracket as an individual accessory may be a bit difficult.

-Farmhouse Pedestal Sink
+Farmhouse Sink

-A farmhouse pedestal sink has this simple but worn and weathered look, giving you that rustic and nostalgic feel.
+It has this simple but worn and weathered look, giving you that rustic and nostalgic feel.
 This look is achieved by using natural materials like wood and stone and adding rougher textures and using warm neutrals.

-Contemporary Pedestal Sink
+Contemporary

 A contemporary pedestal sink offers a trendy and stylish look that’s popular for the interior design of furniture.
 It features aesthetics that are entirely opposite of classic or traditional design styles and more similar to modern and minimalist styles.

-Modern Pedestal Sinks
+Modern

 The style of a vessel sink is very elegant & versatile.
 Vessel sinks provide a large wow factor, even with their low up front cost. – interior designer Savannah Phillips